How much do they make? NJ basketball coach salaries, stacked up

 Even with the new deal in place, USA Today this month ranked Pikiell among its top five underpaid men’s basketball coaches, citing “either their recent runs of success or impressive track records,” as based on USA Today’s annual survey.

-Monmouth University — which was defeated by Saint Peter’s to kick off this year’s historic March Madness run — paid its men’s basketball coach more than twice as much in recent years.
+Monmouth University — which was defeated by Saint Peter’s to kick off the 2022 historic March Madness run — paid its men’s basketball coach more than twice as much in recent years.

-According to the Asbury Park Press, before signing a contract extension last year, King Rice received $575,000 total compensation for the 2019-20 season.
+According to the Asbury Park Press, before signing a contract extension in 2021, King Rice received $575,000 total compensation for the 2019-20 season.

 Rider University paid its men’s head basketball coach Kevin Baggett roughly $381,000 in salary and additional benefits in 2019, as reported by The Rider News.